iprapas/iprapas.github.io/content/posts/mllib-classification.md

     .setOutputCol("features")
 ```

+### Step 8.
+Classifier

-\item We define a Linear SVM as our model for classification.
+We define a Linear SVM as our model for classification.

 ```scala
 val svm = new LinearSVC()
 ```

+### Step 9.
+Assemble pipeline

-\item Last but not least, we specify the above steps as the stages of our ML pipeline
+Last but not least, we specify the above steps as the stages of our ML pipeline

 ```scala
 val pipeline = new Pipeline()